 In general, for non-employment income received in the same amount on a recurring or periodic schedule, enter the payment amount and the frequency of payment (the schedule) in the Income Calculation Workbook.
 The Workbook will calculate the annualized amount by multiplying the gross periodic amount by schedule.
-For amounts that vary, calculate the amount received and annualize it.
+For amounts that vary, calculate the amount received over the previous 12 months and annualize it.
 In these cases, provide information on income calculation in Notes in the Workbook.